Funding opportunities

 We will fund:

-Academic research staff costs (i.e. directly incurred staff costs)
+• Academic research staff costs that are costed as directly incurred staff.

 We will not fund:

-Contributions to the salary of PIs and Co-Is (i.e. Directly Allocated staff costs)
+• Contributions to researcher’s salary (i.e. directly allocated staff costs)

 Who can apply